SS-NES/SS-NES-lesson/episodes/continuous-integration.md

 > automatically testing each change when you commit or merge them, and
 > automatically kicking off a build.
 With continuous integration, errors and
 > security issues can be identified and fixed more easily, and much earlier in
-> the development process. -- gitlab.com
+> the development process. -- [gitlab.com][3]

+[3]: https://about.gitlab.com/topics/ci-cd/#what-is-continuous-integration-ci "What is continuous integration?"

 ### Continous Delivery

 > Continuous delivery is a software development practice that works in
 > conjunction with CI to automate the infrastructure provisioning and
-> application release process. -- gitlab.com
+> application release process. -- [gitlab.com][4]

+[4]: https://about.gitlab.com/topics/ci-cd/#what-is-continuous-delivery-cd "What is continuous delivery?"

 This can be understood as creating a Docker container, creating a PyPi package for Python, a jar file for Java or equivalents for programming languages like R or C/C++ and Fortran.
 This will be done in an automated way every time a change is pushed to the git repository on github, or gitlab or some other platform.